JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Miscellaneous Changes

 * The *"Open an interactive session to the agent"* [permission](managing-roles-and-permissions.md) was renamed to *"Invoke interactive agent terminals"*.
-The new name highlights the recent behavior change: this permission now specifies whether users can open [agent terminal tabs](install-and-start-teamcity-agents.md#Debug+Agents+Remotely) introduced in version 2023.05 and is no longer related to deprecated SSM terminals.-->
+The new name highlights the recent behavior change: this permission now specifies whether users can open [agent terminal tabs](install-and-start-teamcity-agents.md#Debug+Agents+Remotely) introduced in version 2023.05 and is no longer related to deprecated SSM terminals.
+* You can now decorate artifact publishing rules with the `#teamcity:symbolicLinks=...` attribute to choose whether symlinks present in published directories should be included as is, or TeamCity should include files and folders referenced by these symlinks in the published archive.
+See this article for more information: [](configuring-general-settings.md#Publishing+Symlinks).